taufique71/cuda-training-series/NOTES.md

 - Typically all of these steps are done by calling some functions from code running in host system
     - The function that is called with from host system to perform the second step is called GPU kernel

+#### GPU Memory Handling
+- `cudaMalloc` -  allocates memory in device
+- `cudaMemcpy` - copies data from host to device as well as device to host
+- `cudaFree` - frees allocated memory in device

 #### GPU Kernel: Device code
 ```